MARK37 Resources

 Biometric Information Privacy Act (BIPA)

 The most powerful privacy law in the US for individual lawsuits.
 If a company scans your fingerprint, face, or iris without written consent, you can sue them directly — $1,000 per accident, $5,000 if they did it on purpose.
-Meta paid $650M, TikTok paid $92M, BNSF Railway paid $228M.
+Facebook/Meta paid $650M (2020), TikTok paid $92M (2021), BNSF Railway faced a $228M jury verdict (first BIPA jury trial).
 Companies are terrified of this law.
 Illinois softened it slightly in 2024 after the potential exposure became enormous, but it still has teeth no other law matches. ✅ Enacted 2008, amended 2024.
 Actively enforced.

 Texas